Balayan: Tourism

-In January 2009, Balayan renovated a mini park called Balayan BayWalk Park which provides locals and tourists a view of Balayan Bay similar to what is seen in the country's capital Manila.
+In January 2009, Balayan renovated a mini park called Balayan BayWalk Park which provides locals and tourists a view of Balayan Bay similar to what is seen in Manila.

+Immaculate Conception Parish Church, commonly known as Balayan Church, is a Roman Catholic parish church in the Balayan, under the jurisdiction of the Archdiocese of Lipa.
+The church is listed as a National Cultural Treasure as its construction was supervised by Filipino Seculars during the Spanish Colonial Period.